fuglaro/filet-wm/README.md

 ```
 Save it as `filetwmconf.c`, then install it to the user config location using the command found in the comment.

-Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitor configuration, and top-bar actions.
+Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitor configuration, and bar actions.
 Please see the defaultconfig method in the `filetwm.c` file, or the Advanced Config example below, for more details.

 If you change the behaviours around documented things, like keyboard shortcuts, you can update the Help action by creating a custom man page at `~/.config/filetwmconf.1`.

 ### Status bar text
-To configure the status text on the top-bar, set the name of the Root Window with a tool like `xsetroot`.
+To configure the status text on the bar, set the name of the Root Window with a tool like `xsetroot`.
 There are many examples configured for other Window Managers that respect a similar interface.
 Check out `filetstatus` from the https://github.com/fuglaro/filet-lignux project for a solution engineered under the same philosophies as this project.

 ## Design and Engineering Philosophies